 What Changed for Me

-For me, the big difference was the switch from desktop computers to devices: Phones, Tablets and iPads.
+The big difference was the switch from desktop computers to devices: Phones, Tablets and iPads.
 Almost 60% of all computing is now done on a hand-held device, not a desktop PC.
 Microsoft bought Nokia, the phone company, and all of the Touch Screen patents that Nokia owned.

 The Ribbons definitely changed from Microsoft Office 2007 to 2013.
 The Ribbon is almost twice as big, so that I can click with my fingers, instead of my mouse.